Stress is enough to “break your heart”! – METRODAILY

 The symptoms of “broken heart syndrome” are the same as those of acute myocardial infarction (heart attack) in coronary heart disease, including chest pain, shortness of breath, sweating, dizziness, nausea, etc. If not sent to the emergency room for treatment in time, Can be life-threatening.
 To distinguish whether the relevant clinical symptoms are broken heart disease or coronary heart disease, in addition to general cardiac testing and cardiac catheterization, it is necessary to take an ultrasound to check whether the left ventricle is octopus-shaped.

-Different from coronary heart disease, after the diagnosis of broken heart disease, there is no need for Tongbo or bypass surgery, just take medicine to treat the bad heart contraction, and generally can gradually recover within a few weeks.
+Different from coronary heart disease, following the diagnosis of broken heart disease, there is no need for Tongbo or bypass surgery, just take medicine to treat the bad heart contraction, and generally can gradually recover within a few weeks.
 Once emotional distress or pain is caused by stressful events, please do not bear it alone.
 It is recommended to talk to family members and friends first.
 If necessary, seek professional assistance to manage emotional problems.
 At the same time, you can receive guidance to learn how to deal with and face it properly. pressure.

 Hong Kong Adventist Hospital – Tsuen Wan